 Titanium Dioxide (Sunscreen Grade)

-Other ConcernsEnhanced skin absorption, Non-reproductive organ system toxicity (moderate), Irritation (skin, eyes, or lungs) (low), Occupational hazards (high), and Biochemical or cellular level changes (high)
+Other ConcernsEnhanced skin absorption, Use restrictions (moderate), Non-reproductive organ system toxicity (moderate), Irritation (skin, eyes, or lungs) (low), Occupational hazards (high), and Biochemical or cellular level changes (high)

 Titanium dioxide has a long history of use as a sunscreen agent.
 Nano TiO2 offers greater sun protection than larger titanium particles.
 Comparatively little is known regarding potential health effects of nanoparticles.
 They do not penetrate healthy skin, and thus appear to pose a low health risk in lotions.
 Inhalation of powders and sprays is a concern.